Threeguana/Threeguana/README.md

-Just a 20 yo weirdo who mostly spending time working on simple coding tasks and learning new technical skills, maybe.
+Just a 20 yo weirdo who mostly spending time working on simple coding tasks and learning new technical skills, maybe...
 Focused on improving my programming fundamentals.
 Occasionally experiment with basic projects.
 Currently learning JavaScript at a steady pace.